 How to Organize a Warehouse

 Organizing a warehouse is a simple process once you know what you’re doing.
-Every warehouse should have an area for receiving, staging, inventory, picking, packing, shipping, and office work.
+Every warehouse should have an area for receiving, staging, inventory, picking, packing, shipping, cross docking, and office work.

 Warehouse Organization Ideas

 If you’re having trouble coming up with warehouse organization ideas, it helps to look at existing warehouses.
 Look at businesses that sell what you sell, or at least similar products.
 You can always tweak your warehouse’s layout as your business grows, but it’s important to have a reliable layout from day one.

 Let’s look at a few different types of warehouse organization charts and what they contain.

 The warehouse organization chart you use will depend on what you need the warehouse to accomplish.
 Some warehouses are for storage only, while other warehouses include a production area.

 If your business uses raw materials inventory to develop finished goods inventory, your optimal warehouse organization layout may be a U-shape.
 This approach has receiving docks on one side of a building, with shipping docks on the opposing side.

 If your warehouse receives merchandise inventory, an I-shaped layout may be optimal.
 With this design, all products flow in a straight line from receiving to shipping, with inventory and packing in the middle.

 If you have a small warehouse, you’ll need to think even more creatively.
 You can place inventory against each wall that isn’t a receiving or shipping dock, with an island of important products in the middle.
 Use an ABC inventory analysis to keep things efficient.